Rock Star Supernova: Debut album

 Songwriter/performer Butch Walker was hired to produce the band's first album.
 The self-titled debut album was released on November 21, 2006.
 The album charted at No. 101 on the Billboard 200 and No. 4 on the Canadian Albums Chart.

-Music critics were negative of the album.
+Music critics generally panned the album.
 Stephen Thomas Erlewine, senior critic of AllMusic, wrote, "At no point does this band make sense ... it's gloriously bad, the kind of music that can only result when three talented musicians are contractually obligated to work with a wannabe singer who would be a laughing stock on a local level."

 Christian Hoard of Rolling Stone thought the album had a few bright spots, "but most of the tunes feel tired, if not retrograde: Opener 'It's On' could have come from Collective Soul, the ballads suck, and there are some dark, sub-Alice in Chains bangers."

-The band's first video, "Headspin" was recorded in early October, and was released in January 2007.
+The band's first video, "Headspin," was recorded in early October, and was released in January 2007.

 On October 23, 2006, Jason Newsted was injured while attempting to catch a falling bass amp head.
 The accident resulted in a torn anterior labrum in his left shoulder and a rotator cuff and biceps tear in the right.
 He was scheduled for immediate surgery, and underwent a lengthy rehab process.
-While Newsted recovered, former The Black Crowes bassist Johnny Colt served as a temporary replacement and was with the band on its national television debut on Jimmy Kimmel Live! on November 21.
+While Newsted recovered, former The Black Crowes bassist Johnny Colt served as a temporary replacement and was with the band on its national television debut on Jimmy Kimmel Live! on November 21, 2006.

-The band went on tour with supporting acts Dilana (the runner-up on Rock Star: Supernova), Juke Kartel (the band of Australian Rock Star: Supernova contestant Toby Rand) and The Panic Channel.
+The band went on tour with supporting acts Dilana (the runner-up on Rock Star: Supernova), Juke Kartel (Australian Rock Star: Supernova contestant Toby Rand's band), and The Panic Channel.

-In January 2007 Gilby Clarke released a best-of album featuring tracks from all of his solo albums as well as two songs from the Col. Parker project and a re-recording of the song "Black", featuring vocals by Rock Star: Supernova runner-up Dilana.
+In January 2007, Gilby Clarke released a best-of album featuring tracks from all of his solo albums as well as two songs from the Col. Parker project and a re-recording of the song "Black," featuring vocals by Rock Star: Supernova runner-up Dilana.

 On April 12, 2007, it was rumoured that Clarke had quit the band.
 It was subsequently confirmed, though, that he was still part of Rock Star Supernova.

-In June 2007, Rossi released "The Love and Lust EP", a recording of four acoustic tracks.
+In June 2007, Rossi released "The Love and Lust EP," a recording of four acoustic tracks.
 He toured the U.S. and Canada during the summer of 2007.
-In April 2008, Rossi did an interview with LiveVideo.com in which he said "all that's not for me so I officially quit."
+In April 2008, Rossi did an interview with LiveVideo.com in which he said, "all that's not for me so I officially quit."
 He quit because the band members all started doing their own thing, such as DJing.
 This upset him, as he went through the audition process for one tour.
-Although on May 28, 2008 Rock Star Supernova reunited for the television series Battleground Earth.
+Although on May 28, 2008, Rock Star Supernova reunited for the television series Battleground Earth.